opencs/ocs-cmake-utils/README.md

 ### GTest.cmake

-This module allows the discovery of the Java JNI headers and libraries.
+This module allows the discovery of the GoogleTest and GoogleMock (https://github.com/google/googletest) headers and libraries.
+It is somehow similar to FindGTest from CMake but allows the selection of distinct platforms and compilation flags under MSVC.

 ### JNI.cmake